 Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
-Microteaching and other simulated experiences are included.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
-Co-requisite: ED 351,335.
+Micro-teaching and other simulated experiences are included.
+Prerequisite: Junior classification.
+Co-requisites: ED 351, 335.
 (See KI 352.)

 ED 337.
 Teaching Health in the Elementary Schools (1-2)